 This was public relations, of course, which clarifies the lesson but in no way minimizes it: what you write, if you want it to be published, needs an audience, and you ought to think about who that audience is and what they’d expect from a narrative like yours.

-I didn’t stay long at Thorpe’s, and last I heard Bob Robin was off in Texas.
+I didn’t stay quite a year at Thorpe’s and lost contact with Bob Robin until a couple of years before I read his obituary.
 It would be 15 years before I’d think much about editing again in any way not connected to reading student writing.
 During the year’s leave I took from teaching at ECU, to promote “Pitch a Boogie Woogie” and to work on the documentary about it, I was fortunate to meet my main mentor, Bertie Fearing, who was editing the journal Teaching English in the Two-Year College.
 I, her only assistant, learned quickly that you can’t rush a railroad edit.

 One of the most gratifying experiences of my tenure at NCLR was watching Bertie’s interests turn towards creative nonfiction, and seeing how good she got, and how much joy she brought to such subjects as Manly Wade Wellman and our literary cats issue, neither of which would have happened without her smart drive.